One of the biggest problems in gambling is that people convince themselves that their winning streaks were more than just pure chance.

 Just because you’ve been winning doesn’t mean you’re onto a winning trend.
 Variance (swings) in results are very common.
 You have to keep a level head and be careful not to let good/bad spells misguide you.

-Recently i’ve been undertaking a Mug Betting Experiment, where I bet on every single Premier League fixture until the season is up.
+Recently I’ve been undertaking a Mug Betting Experiment, where I bet on every single Premier League fixture until the season is up.
 I bet where I feel there’s an advantage and monitor my progress on a weekly basis.
+I may have no advantage whatsoever.
+Time will tell.

 Up until the previous 2 betting weeks the Mug Bets were doing great.
 But as I expected, normality has started to set in.
 Inevitably, several of the exceptionally profitable weeks have been offset by a run of bad form.